 - → Do you provide call analytics and recording?

-Any reputable provider should answer all of these without hesitation.
-If you get vague answers about total cost or a long list of add-ons that weren't mentioned upfront, that's a signal.
+Any reputable provider answers all of these without hesitation.
+Vague answers on total cost, or a list of add-ons that weren't mentioned upfront, is a signal.

 Bottom Line

-Voice AI agent cost in 2026 is not a single number.
+Voice AI agent cost in 2026 isn't a single number.
 It's a function of your call volume, your technical resources, the complexity of your use case, and how much of the work you want to own vs. outsource.

-For most SMBs — clinics, law firms, home service companies, real estate offices — the fully managed agency model at $800–$2,000/month is cheaper than the DIY alternative once you account for build time, maintenance, and the opportunity cost of calls you keep missing while you're still figuring out the infrastructure.
+For most SMBs (clinics, law firms, home service companies, real estate offices), a fully managed agency ends up cheaper than DIY once you account for build time, maintenance, and the opportunity cost of calls you keep missing while you're still figuring out the infrastructure.

 The question isn't "how much does voice AI cost?"
 It's "how much does it cost compared to what you're losing without it?"